ComplianceMarch 21, 2025

 In 2024, shareholder activism increased across companies of all sizes.
 According to a Barclays report, 160 investors – including hedge funds – pushed companies to take actions such as refining strategy, improving operations, or replacing CEOs.
 Notably, 45 of these investors deployed activist strategies for the first time.

 A key driver of this trend is top-tier activist investors targeting large and mega-cap companies as they pursue board representation.
-A stronger M&A environment, where buyers are more readily available, is likely to further encourage activists to advocate for changes at undervalued companies.
+A potentially more active M&A environment, where buyers are more readily available, is likely to further encourage activists to advocate for changes at undervalued companies.

 Cybersecurity threats